hyperledger-labs/blockchain-explorer/README.md

     organizations/peerOrganizations/
     ```

-* Edit network name and path to volumes to be mounted on Explorer container (docker-compose.yaml) to align with your environment
+* Edit environmental variables in `docker-compose.yaml` to align with your environment

     ```yaml
         networks: